Click Here To Schedule A Consultation

 Subcision with Dermal Fillers

-Subcision is a minimally-invasive cosmetic procedure for treating atrophic acne scars.
+Subcision is a minimally invasive cosmetic procedure for treating atrophic acne scars.
 During subcision, Dr. Green uses a sterile needle to break apart the scar tissue that tethers the top layer of the skin to its underlying layers.
 Dr. Green takes an innovative approach to subcision as an acne scar treatment by injecting dermal fillers into the depressions as she breaks up the scar tissue underneath.
 The dermal fillers restore volume to the areas affected by the depressed acne scars, which can not be achieved to the same effect with subcision alone.
-Combining these two treatment options results in optimal results and a long-lasting smooth complexion.
+It is combining these two treatment options results in optimal results and a long-lasting, smooth complexion.

 Rolling and boxcar scars are particularly well-suited to treatment with dermal fillers.
 The number of treatment sessions required to provide patients with their ideal results varies on several contributing factors, including the type of dermal filler used, the severity of one’s acne scars, and the types of acne scars present.
 The dermal filler products most often used by Dr. Green include hyaluronic acid fillers, such as Juvederm and Restylane, as well as Sculptra.
 Sculptra is a unique dermal filler product composed of a substance called poly-L-lactic acid that induces collagen production in the skin.